 Number lines are important for many number concepts, such as counting, sequencing, and number recognition.
 Students can be taught how to solve addition and subtraction problems by jumping up or down the number line.
 Provide students with their own number line, such as these personal number lines.
 Use a large number line to display on a bulletin board for class demonstrations.
 A human number line can be created on the floor with tape and used for practice and games, like the Human Number Line Game explained here.

 Pattern blocks are small shaped blocks that can be used in multiple ways.
 They make great learning tools because they are consistent in shape and color.
-They work for teaching sorting, patterning, fractions, geometry, and more.
+Pattern blocks work for teaching sorting, patterning, fractions, geometry, and more.
 They promote creativity and encourage students to create unique designs.
 I keep pattern blocks in a few large tubs for students to grab and explore with during math centers.
 Sets like the one below are available that include activity cards for students to complete.

 Place Value Blocks

-Place value blocks are very helpful in teaching counting, number concepts, double-digit addition and subtraction.
+Teachers know that Place value blocks are very helpful in teaching counting, number concepts, double-digit addition and subtraction.
 Place value concepts are more difficult to grasp and using these concrete manipulatives helps build understanding.
 I suggest have a large bin of of place value blocks similar to those below with enough for each student to represent the numbers you are learning.
 The magnetic set would be helpful for whole class demonstrations on a whiteboard.
 If you are teaching PreK or Kindergarten, consider introducing place value during calendar time with this counting pocket chart and straws.

 Having actual geometric solids that can be held helps children learn what 3D shapes are and their features.
 I suggest creating an anchor chart with 3D shapes listed and recording the properties of each together.
 These large geometic solids would make good models for teacher’s lessons.
 Give students their own shapes to hold and feel during lessons.
 These clear geometric solids are see through to help children visualize its features and they have removable bases so students can compare 2D and 3D shapes.
 How cool is that?
 Plus geometric solids make for great exploration where towers and castles and all sorts of structures can be built.
 Try these foam ones for a math center.